 Let’s take a look at the best season to cruise according to the North American weather patterns.

 Besides enjoying a cultural experience filled with fun in the sun, a springtime cruise to the Mexican Riviera can also offer views of the majestic humpback whales during their migration period.
 Imagine hearing them vocalize as they communicate with each other!
 It’s a wonderful educational opportunity for cruising families, even though your kids may not know it.

-April and May are the best months to escape on a tropical Bahamas & Florida cruise vacation, as you'll be ahead of the summer crowds.
-You can go kayaking or paddle boarding at Great Stirrup Cay, and sip cocktails with those cute little umbrellas while laying under the shade of a swaying palm.
+April and May are the best months to escape on a tropical Bahamas & Florida cruise holiday, as you'll be ahead of the summer crowds.
+You can go kayaking or paddle boarding at Great Stirrup Cay, and sip cocktails with those cute little umbrellas whilst laying under the shade of a swaying palm.
 Sounds heavenly, doesn’t it?

-If you’re locked into taking a summer vacation like many of us are, you’ve got some amazing cruise destinations to choose from.
+If you're locked into taking a summer holiday like many of us are, you've got some amazing cruise destinations to choose from.

 Alaska is one of the prime destinations for cruisers during July and August when the weather and wildlife view opportunities are at their best.
 Be sure to take a dome rail car ride along the Alaska Railroad or visit with an authentic sled dog musher!